-You will find a variety of cat food on the market covering wet, dry and raw varieties.
+You will find a variety of cat food on the market covering wet cat food, dry cat food and raw varieties.
 It is beyond the scope of this article to address each one but it’s worth remembering that cats are obligate carnivores and do best when given food with a very high meat content percentage.
-It is also advisable to provide food at room temperature or even a little warmer.
+It is also advisable to provide cat food at room temperature or even a little warmer.
 Cats over seven years of age are often considered 'senior' so select a senior cat food if your pet is seven or older.

 Keeping Your Cat Hydrated

 One advantage of wet cat food is it provides more moisture in your cat’s diet which is important for kidney health – a common issue with cats in later life.
 By adding a tablespoon or two of warm water to your cat’s wet food you can raise its temperature slightly and increase its moisture content at the same time.
 If you are planning to try a new brand of cat food, it’s best to gradually transition to the new composition by altering the ratio between old cat food and new cat food over the course of a week or so.
 Cat water fountains are also great at keeping your pet hydrated as cats tend to love drinking from running water.

 Depending on the breed, cats may need to be groomed daily or just occasionally.
 Long-haired breeds need more grooming to prevent matting and shedding.
 Each cat is slightly different, but most have particular areas where they are particularly sensitive.
 Not all cats enjoy having their bellies rubbed for example.
 Cats are very independently minded, and it can sometimes take a while to earn their trust and affection, but you will be rewarded if you play it cool!
 Grooming gloves are great at slowly getting an adult cat used to being groomed as they'll think you're just petting them!